vmware/pyvmomi/docs/vim/host/PatchManager.rst

     force (`bool`_, optional):
        Specify whether to force reinstall an update.
 By default, installing an already-installed update would fail with the `PatchAlreadyInstalled`_ fault.
-If force is set to true, the update will be forcifully reinstalled, thus overwriting the already installed update.
+If force is set to true, the update will be forcefully reinstalled, thus overwriting the already installed update.

   Returns:
      `vim.Task`_:

   Raises:

     `vim.fault.PatchMetadataInvalid`_:
-       if the requried metadata is invalid--for example, it is not found in the repository, is corrupted and so on.
+       if the required metadata is invalid--for example, it is not found in the repository, is corrupted and so on.
 Typically a more specific subclass of PatchMetadataInvalid is thrown.

     `vim.fault.PatchBinariesNotFound`_:
        if required update related binaries were not available.

     `vim.fault.PatchNotApplicable`_:
        if the patch is not applicable.
 Typically a more specific subclass of PatchNotApplicable is thrown to indicate a specific problem--for example, PatchSuperseded if the patch is superseded, MissingDependency if required patch or libraries are not installed, AlreadyInstalled if the patch is already installed.

     `vim.fault.NoDiskSpace`_:
-       if the update can not be installed because there is insufficent disk space for the installation, including temporary space used for rollback.
+       if the update can not be installed because there is insufficient disk space for the installation, including temporary space used for rollback.

     `vim.fault.PatchInstallFailed`_:
        if the installation failed, `text`_ has details of the failure.
 Automatic rollback might have succeeded or failed.

     `vim.fault.RebootRequired`_:
        if the update cannot be installed without restarting the host.
 This might occur on account of a prior update installation which needed to be installed separately from other updates.

     `vim.fault.InvalidState`_:
        if the host is not in maintenance mode but the patch install requires all virtual machines to be powered off.

     `vim.fault.TaskInProgress`_:
        if there is already a patch installation in progress.